kelsey-sorrels/roguelike-tutorial-2018/lessons/week01.md

         Event::WindowEvent { event: win_event, .. } => match win_event {
 ```

-If we have a window event we'll match on the inner window event.
+An event can be a WindowEvent or a DeviceEvent, so if we have a window event
+we'll match on that inner window event.

 ```rust
           WindowEvent::CloseRequested